rdalarsen/BakingTime/README.md

 - ButterKnife viewbinding
 - Glide image loading
 - Retrofit + Gson for fetching network data as well as JSON deserialization
 - Java 8 language features like lambda's and method references

+#### Attributions

+- General advice on how to use ExoPlayer from [this article](https://android.jlelse.eu/android-exoplayer-starters-guide-6350433f256c)